Darkheir/SAModelVersioning/README.md

 As I said above there are few params that you can use to customize the behavior:

 * `versionTable` let you choose the name of the version table.
 Default to `{model_table_name}_version`.
+* `IdFieldTable` let you choose the name primary key of the model table.
+Default to `id`.
 * `createdByField` let you change the name of the db field representing who created this version.
 Default to `created_by`.
 * `createdAtField` let you change the name of the db field representing at what time this version was created.
 Default to `created_time`.
 * `versionCommentField` let you change the name of the db field representing the comment for this version.
 Default to `version_comment`.